 This game is a sequel to the original Kid Icarus, but was lost in obscurity for reasons that I can’t understand.
 The title received pretty good reviews at release but I never once saw a copy of it for sale or knew anyone who actually owned it.
 Recently, the game was released a digital download for the Nintendo 3DS and I finally got a chance to play it for the first time.

-Overall, this title is pretty true to the original.
+Overall, this title is pretty true to the original game.
 Here we have the goddess Palutena receiving a vision that Angel Land will soon be invaded by a powerful demon.
 In preparation for this, she commands Pit to undertake training.
 Most of the game consists of Pits working his way thru the trials, but climaxes when the demon invasion actually happens.
 Much like the original game, the last level see’s Pit equipped with the sacred treasures so he may do battle with the demon Orcos.

 Players of the original Kid Icarus will certainly feel at home with the environment here, but there is also enough new about the game so that it does not feel like a re-hash or a cheap port.

-Overall, I feel that the game is actually a bit of an improvement over the first, but it does seem to lack of the charm of the first Kid Icarus title.
+Overall, I feel that the game is actually a bit of an improvement over the first, but it does seem to lack some of the charm of the first Kid Icarus title.
 I think perhaps, if this game has been presented in a color 8-bit format, it would have better represented what Kid Icarus should have been.

 Difficulty: Medium – This game is much easier that the original, but it still has a bit of challenge at times.
 Players who mastered the NES game or have a lot of experience with platform titles should have no problem completing the game in a few hours.